PlanckerLabs/DAO-Public-Lists/README.md

 #### [`DOC`]
 [Decentralized Application interface](DAI.md)

-*Note:The current contract is fully composable,any contract can use the current contract as a database and a database query tool*
+*Note:The current contract is fully composable,any contract can use the current contract as a database or a query tool*